Assassination of Japan's Shinzo Abe stuns world leaders

 In the NHK video, security guards are seen leaping on top of a man in a gray shirt who lies face down on the pavement.
 A double-barreled device that appeared to be a handmade gun is seen on the ground.

-Police have arrested a suspected gunman at the scene.
-Under Japanese law, possession of firearms, as well as certain kinds of knives and other weapons, like bowguns, is illegal without a special license.
-Importing them is also illegal.

-French President Emmanuel Macron tweeted that he was “deeply shocked by the odious attack” on Abe.
-He paid tribute to Abe as “a great prime minister” and said “France stands at the side of the Japanese people.”

-Many gave their condolences and expressed solidarity with Japan, and India’s Prime Minister Narendra Modi announced Saturday as a one-day national mourning as a mark of the deepest respect for Abe.
+Leaders from Germany, Pakistan, Sweden and the Philippines were also among those who gave condolences, and many countries including Spain and France expressed solidarity with Japan.
+Indian Prime Minister Narendra Modi announced a day of national mourning on Saturday as a mark of deepest respect for Abe.

 “Mr. Abe made an immense contribution to elevating India-Japan relations to the level of a special strategic and global partnership.
 Today, whole India mourns with Japan and we stand in solidarity with our Japanese brothers and sisters in this difficult moment,” Modi said.

-Spanish Prime Minister Pedro Sánchez sent his best wishes to Abe’s family.
-“Spain stands together with the people of Japan in these difficult times,” he tweeted.

-Australian Prime Minister Anthony Albanese said Abe was one of Australia’s closest friends and a “giant on the world stage,” adding that “his legacy was one of global impact, and a profound and positive one for Australia.
-He will be greatly missed.”
+Australian Prime Minister Anthony Albanese said Abe was a “giant on the world stage,” adding that “his legacy was one of global impact, and a profound and positive one for Australia.”

-Italian Premier Mario Draghi offered his profound condolences and said Italy was embracing Abe’s family, the government and the Japanese people.
+Italian Premier Mario Draghi said Italy was embracing Abe’s family, the government and the Japanese people.

 “Italy is distraught over the terrible attack against Japan and its free, democratic debate.
 Abe was a great protagonist of Japanese and international political life in recent decades, thanks to his innovative spirit and reformist vision,” Draghi said in a statement.

-Indonesian Foreign Minister Retno Marsudi, who is in Bali as president of the Group of 20 nations’ foreign ministers meeting in Bali, Indonesia, lamented Abe’s “untimely demise” and said he “will always be remembered as a prime example for all.”
+Indonesian Foreign Minister Retno Marsudi, who is president of the Group of 20 nations’ foreign ministers meeting in Bali, Indonesia, said Abe “will always be remembered as a prime example for all.”

-Some quipped, “Hope he’s not OK,” while dozens half-jokingly called the shooter “a hero” or “anti-Japan hero.”
-Others said Abe’s injuries were a comfort to the souls of people who had died in Japan’s invasion of China during World War II.

-While not necessarily the view of most Chinese, the posts reflect strong public sentiment — encouraged by government propaganda — against right-wing Japanese politicians who question or deny that the military committed atrocities in China.
+Former U.S. President Donald Trump said he hoped Abe’s killer will be dealt with “swiftly and harshly.”
+“Really BAD NEWS FOR THE WORLD!” he said on his social media platform.
+He said Abe “was a unifier like no other, but above all, he was a man who loved and cherished his magnificent country, Japan.”

-Chinese Foreign Ministry spokesperson Zhao Lijian declined to comment.
-He said China expressed sympathies with Abe’s family and that the shooting shouldn’t be linked with bilateral relations.
+Chinese Foreign Ministry spokesperson Zhao Lijian said China expressed sympathies with Abe’s family and that the shooting shouldn’t be linked with bilateral relations.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.